Intangible assets: company reorganisations: advance clearances: common reasons for refusal

 - they do not form part of a scheme or arrangement of which the main purpose, or one of the main purposes, is the avoidance of liability to corporation tax, income tax or capital gains tax.

-A common reason for clearance not being granted is that the reorganisation is proposed with a view to the sale or future sale of all or part of the business’s intangible assets.
+A common reason for clearance not being granted is that the reorganisation is proposed with a view to the sale or future sale of all or part of the business’s intangible assets but the sale arrangements haven’t been finalised.
 In circumstances where the reorganisation is part of a wider scheme, for example a future sale, we will not be able to consider the clearance until all the transactional steps are known.

 Reorganisations with a view to a sale of intangible assets

-The purpose of S818 is to allow a business to be reorganised and to transfer intangible assets on tax neutral terms where the reorganisation does not bring about a real change in the overall ownership.
+The purpose of S818 is to allow a business to be reorganised and to transfer intangible assets on tax neutral terms.
 This provides a similar advantage to S775 for transfers between two companies who are part of the same group.